RodMarsh/shinyWindowVariance/README.md

 | **Short** (e.g. 5 years) | Higher | Higher | Lower |
 | **Long** (e.g. 30 years) | Lower | Lower | Higher |

-**The result:** If you change the rolling window from 5 years to 30 years, the stress score will rise even if the flow alteration (e.g. a reduction in annual flows) remains exactly the same.
+**The result:** If you use a rolling window to calculate an indicator of hydrological alteration, the stress score will rise with increased window length, even if the flow alteration (e.g. a reduction in annual flows) remains exactly the same.
 You are not changing the river — you are changing the statistical lens.
 This is a signal processing question, not a magnitude of impact question.

 ### Literature context